UrbanCode/Box-UCD/README.md

 3. Searches for upload folder in parent folder.
 Creates upload folder if it doesn't exist
 4. Performs preflight check on file to be upload (file size, naming conflicts, etc.)
 5. Uploads file to Box
+6. Prints uploaded file id to console

+###boxGetFileDownloadUrl.groovy
+***Uploads file to box account***

+1. Establishes connection to Box with auth token
+2. Finds the file by id
+3. Creates sharedlink and gets direct download url
+5. prints direct download url to the logs

 ## Plugin
 ***